nemoninja/FFmpeg-mirror-video-and-convert-to-gif-batch-job/README.md

   >convert.bat

 ## Prerequisites
 Install [FFmpeg](https://ffmpeg.org/download.html "Download FFmpeg") and set its path variables.
-Check that FFmpeg is working by running in `cmd` terminal
+Check that FFmpeg is working by running the following in `cmd` terminal,
   >ffmpeg